terra-money/wallet-kit/README.md

 A library for interacting with Station from React dApps.

-# Quick Start

-Use templates to get your projects started quickly

 # Basic Usage

 First, please add `<meta name="terra-wallet" />` on your html page.